Rotating wheel space station: Rotating wheel stations

-2001: In the video-game series Halo created by Bungie, a planet-sized ring is depicted that can harbor Earth-like fauna and environments by simulating gravity through its spinning.

 2003: In the re-imagined series Battlestar Galactica.
-Ragnar Anchorage is a three ringed weapons storage station, and the civilian ship Zephyr is a luxury liner featuring a ringed midsection.
+Ragnar Anchorage is a three-ringed weapons storage station, and the civilian ship Zephyr is a luxury liner featuring a ringed midsection.

 2007: The "Presidium" sector of the Citadel space station in the Mass Effect series of video games comprises a rotating toroidal section connected to a docking ring, with five large "wards" radiating out from the central ring like a flower's petals.
-In addition, Arcturus Station, the human seat of government on the galactic stage (not shown in the games, but described in detail) is also mentioned as being a rotating Stanford torus.
+In addition, Arcturus Station, the human seat of government on the galactic stage (not shown in the games, but described in detail), is also mentioned as being a rotating Stanford torus.